When purchasing a new pack, one of the biggest concerns you may have is what size to purchase.

 How Are Backpack Sizes Measured?

-How Much Should You Expect To Spend on a Backpack?
+How Much Should I Spend on a Backpack?

 - Water bottle